vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-okta.md

   # The "Client ID" that you got from Okta.
   clientID: "<your-client-id>"

-  # The "Client Secret" that you got from Okta.
+  # The "Client secret" that you got from Okta.
   clientSecret: "<your-client-secret>"
 ```